leftfield-geospatial/geedim/README.rst

 ``geedim`` provides a command line interface and API for searching, compositing and downloading satellite imagery from Google Earth Engine (EE).
 It optionally performs cloud/shadow masking, and cloud/shadow-free compositing on supported collections.
-Images and composites can be downloaded, or exported to Google Drive.
-Images larger than the `EE size limit <https://developers.google.com/earth-engine/apidocs/ee-image-getdownloadurl>`_ are split and downloaded as separate tiles, then re-assembled into a single GeoTIFF.
+Images and composites can be downloaded; or exported to Google Drive, Earth Engine asset or Google Cloud Storage.
+Images larger than the
+`EE size limit <https://developers.google.com/earth-engine/apidocs/ee-image-getdownloadurl>`_ are split and downloaded as separate tiles, then re-assembled into a single GeoTIFF.
 .. description_end

 See the documentation site for more detail: https://geedim.readthedocs.io/.